Flying-foxes and commercial orchards

 What should you do if you find an injured, sick or orphaned flying-fox?

-If you find an injured, stressed or orphaned flying-fox:
+If you find an injured, stressed or orphaned flying-fox.

-To find a wildlife carer in your area, visit our 'Licensed fauna rehabilitation groups.
+To find a wildlife carer in your area, visit Licensed fauna rehabilitation groups.

 What should you do if you find a dead flying-fox?

+Do not directly handle dead flying-foxes.
+Where there is no direct handling or contact with flying-foxes, the risk of disease transmission is negligible.
 If you find a dead flying-fox in a public area (e.g. on a road or in a park), call your local council to ask them to dispose of it.

 If you must handle a dead flying-fox:

-wear thick gloves (e.g. gardening gloves) and use a shovel where possible
+- wear thick gloves (e.g. gardening gloves) and use a shovel where possible

-wrap the carcass in at least two plastic bags before disposing of it
+- wrap the carcass in at least two plastic bags before disposing of it

-wash your hands thoroughly with soap and water afterwards
+- wash your hands thoroughly with soap and water afterwards